-Literacy Programs – We help school children learn to love reading and books, by partnering with four schools in the Oakland Unified School District.
+- Literacy Programs – We help school children learn to love reading and books, by partnering with five schools in the Oakland Unified School District.

 - Youth Programs – exciting opportunities for youth in grades 4th – 12th to become directly involved in their Jewish community.
 These programs seek to combine an interactive mix of fun, social action, religious oriented programming and leadership training.

 - Access Committee – endeavors to make Temple Sinai as accessible as possible, addresses access issues, and serves as an educational resource to congregants, committees and staff.

 - Building Committee – advise in the physical care and maintenance of the building.

 - Caring Community – coordinate a variety of activities to provide support, celebrate simchas, and reach out to each other in times of crisis and need.

 - Cemetery Committee – helps oversee the cemetery's care, sets policies & issues as they arise.